bacalhau-project/bacalhau/docs/examples/model-training/Stable-Diffusion-Dreambooth/index.md

 docker push <hub-user>/<repo-name>:<tag>
 ```

-## Running on Bacalhau Job

-First we will need to:

-### Create the subject dataset
+### Create the Subject Dataset

-The optimal dataset size is between 20-30 Images
-you can choose the images of the subject in different positions, full body  images, Half body, pictures of the face etc.
+The optimal dataset size is between 20-30 images.
+You can choose the images of the subject in different positions, full body images, half body, pictures of the face etc.

-Only the subject should appear in the image you can crop the image to just fit the subject.
+Only the subject should appear in the image so you can crop the image to just fit the subject.
 Make sure that the images are of 512x512 size and are named in the following pattern since the subject name is David Aronchick we name the images in the following pattern

 ```
 David Aronchick.jpg, David Aronchick (2).jpg ...
 David Aronchick (n).jpg